halobase/ai/README.md

 The sencond largest pain in the *ss is how we can shift our models into a cloud-native environment.
 Even with xooai now, it is still not clear how.

-Having Been working on [Go](https://go.dev) and microservices for a long while, we realize that it is a have-to-go step to make if we want to build a serverless function platform for ML models and meet the concepts of [FaaS](https://en.wikipedia.org/wiki/Function_as_a_Service), all we need now is again another level of abstract over the Flow, an API gateway in front of all the flows running as OCI containers, thus leading us to:
+Having been working on [Go](https://go.dev) and microservices for a long while, we realize that it is a have-to-go step to make if we want to build a serverless function platform for ML models and get the concepts of [FaaS](https://en.wikipedia.org/wiki/Function_as_a_Service) done.
+All we need now is again another level of abstract over the Flow, an API gateway in front of all the flows running as OCI containers, thus leading us to:

+- A multi-tenancy platform with an API gateway to publish and consume xooai executors.
-- A CLI to generate Kubernetes configuration files.
+- A CLI to generate Dockerfile and Kubernetes configuration files for the platform to build and deploy xooai executors automatically.
-- A set of services to orchestrate the entire multi-tenancy platform.
+- A set of services to orchestrate the entire platform itself.
-- A public website as the UI of the platform for online model invocation and executor management, flow management, application management, etc.
+- A public website as the UI of the platform for online invocation and executor management, flow management, application management, etc.

+### Microservices

+You may have noticed that the design of the three core concepts actually makes xooai a microservice framework (in fact we prefer the term structurized-services) but with request and response limited to a Doc structure.
+It is!
+Have you ever had the idea that almost every software engineering or system architecting is essentially doing two kinds of calls - **synchronous bidirectional streaming** and **asynchronous messaging**, no matter whether it is service intercommunication or interaction with databases.
+This is why most of the system look the same under the table.

+The synchronous bidirectional streaming can derive into three sub-calls - 1) unary call, the one we do the most often with HTTP.
+2) client-side streaming, used when we upload a large bunch of data, like a video, to the server and get a single response from it.
+3) server-side streaming, used when we download a hell lot of data from a server and acknowledge it with a single response.

+[gRPC](http://grpc.io) has been implemented right upon such concept.
+It used HTTP/2 in its transport layer for full-deplex communication between services and split out the three other communication models from it. [micro](https://micro.dev) has gone far beyond that, it made a lot of abstraction over services and networks in distributed systems and integrated them into a serverless, environment-agnostic service platform, along with its support for asynchronous messaging, which is exciting.

+Asynchronous messaging is more interesting and really useful in some specific scenarios.
+It uses a communication model called subscribe/publish to decouple system architecture and smooth the data flow in a busy service network.
+We love to use it for system monitoring since it does not entangle with the functionalities of the system itself.

+Those two abstractions made a conclusion on communication in different kinds of software and distributed systems.
+It is like what James Clerk Maxwell has done for electromagnetic physics.
+Therefore we also hope to have a grand unified framework for any service development just like physicists since Albert Einstein wish for physics.
+With such a framework, it is no longer needed to spend a hell lot of time on design every time when developers want to build something, no matter if it is a monolithic system or distributed one.
+They just need to write code.

+By now, [micro](https://micro.dev) is the most promising one.

 ## License